fbngrm/honeycomb-js/README.md

 **Vertical Tesselation**

-The position on the y-axis is caculated by the square root of half the radius times three (angle bisector in equilateral trianlge).
+The position on the y-axis is caculated by the square root of half the radius times three t (angle bisector in equilateral trianlge).

 <img src="source-images/readme/04.png" width="200"></img>